ph1l1pF/MichelleFrerkApp/README.md

 An App for the artist Michelle Frerk, which shows her artworks and allows to buy them.

-It uses the Shopify Storefront API to fetch the products and the checkout process.

 https://michellefrerk.com

+The app uses...

+- Shopify Storefront API to fetch the products and for the checkout process.
+- Firebase Cloud Messaging to send push notifications to the users.
+- Fire store to store user data for the 'Gewinnspiel' feature.

+## Architecture

+The code consists of...

+- models containing data and domain logic (not much present in this small app)
+- repositories for caching and state handling
+- services for the communication with external APIs
+- views/widgets for the UI

 ## Increase version number